-(b) Requirements contained herein are minimum and additional disability
+(b) Requirements contained herein are minimum and additional disability requirements may apply depending on the size and complexity of the center.

 (5) SCHEDULE: All applications for a new license will include a description of the center's proposed activities and schedule.